-Successful candidates will be strong academic writers, have demonstrated excellence in college-level teaching, and have carefully considered the role of writing in their courses.
-The Ph.D. is expected.
+Successful candidates will be strong and reflective academic writers, have demonstrated excellence in college-level teaching and mentoring, and have carefully considered the role of writing in teaching their courses.
 Special consideration will be given to candidates with experience teaching topic-based writing courses or writing-intensive courses, as well as to candidates with Writing Across the Curriculum (WAC), Writing in the Disciplines (WID), and/or Writing Center experience.
-The Writing Program is committed to sustaining a diverse community of scholars dedicated to promoting a culture of growth and discovery among students at the university.
-We strongly encourage women and members of underrepresented groups to apply.
+The Writing Program is committed to sustaining a diverse community of scholars dedicated to promoting a culture of growth and discovery among students at the University.
+We strongly encourage women and members from underrepresented groups to apply.

 Instructions for Applying

 The Lecturer search is open until filled.
-The deadline for full consideration is Wednesday, January 16, 2019.
-Candidates must apply online at Princeton University Academic Jobs (requisition number D-19-DOC-00001).
-The following documents should be uploaded:
+The deadline for full consideration is Wednesday, January 15, 2020.

-- Academic writing sample (limited to 25 pages).
+- An academic writing sample (please limit to 25 pages);

 - Further information about the Princeton Writing Program